 Buzz Constable is a land use, conservation and commercial real estate attorney.
 He has advised about sustainable land uses and conservation to public agencies and the private sector, including board membership in The Massachusetts Land Trust Coalition, the Lincoln Land Conservation Trust and The Trustees of Reservations, as well as the LTA CDAC (emeritus).
 Living in Lincoln, MA, Buzz has educational experiences at Williams, Yale, BU and Harvard.

-Bill Silberstein is a partner at Kaplan Kirsch & Rockwell LLP (CO).
-For over 30 years, Bill has represented landowners and conservation organizations in hundreds of conservation easement transactions and in more than 30 IRS audits of conservation easements.
-Bill helped the Forbes family create a conservation easement for 80,000 acres of its ranch in the San Luis Valley.
+Bill Silberstein is an attorney at Kaplan Kirsch & Rockwell LLP (CO).
+For over 30 years, Bill represented landowners and conservation organizations in hundreds of conservation easement transactions and in more than 30 IRS audits of conservation easements.
+Bill helped the Forbes family create a conservation easement for its ranch in the San Luis Valley.
 Bill is counsel to the Colorado Coalition of Land Trusts, and a frequent conservation lecturer and author.